danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 # Introduction to Github and other websites of interest.

 *  [Github](https://github.com/): Github is a way to code collaboratively, or to find code to jumpstart your project.
+Github + Jekyll + Markdown is also an easy way to set up a website for your projects.

 To clone a repository: